What is SHINE?

 What are the latest SHINE recommendations?

-To date SHINE has devised recommendations to higher education academics in regard to embedding the entrepreneurial mindset into the curriculum, teaching and extra-curricula activities.
-Further recommendations to professional services staff and higher education leaders are under development.
-The 9 recommendations to academics are as follows…
+To date SHINE has devised nine recommendations to higher education academics in regard to embedding the entrepreneurial mindset into the curriculum, teaching and extra-curricula activities.

 Recommendations 1-3: